Mina-Rahmanian/Prisoners-Dilemma-Matching-Pennies-Rock-Paper-Scissors-RL/README.md

 <br />

 **Prisoner’s Dilemma**, a game involving two criminals that need to decide whether they will cooperate with the police and defect on the accomplice or whether they will cooperate with the accomplice and lie to the police.
-The rewards for this game can be represented in matrices: 𝑅_{1} for player 1, and 𝑅# for player 2.
+The rewards for this game can be represented in matrices: 𝑅1 for player 1, and 𝑅2 for player 2.
 One example of reward matrix for this game is:
 R1

 Where the first row represents cooperation with the accomplice and lying to the police, whereas the second row represents defection and confession to the police.
 The rewards are from player 1’s perspective.
-Therefore, if both players cooperate (element 𝑟","), both go to jail for a short period and have a large reward.
-If player 1 cooperates and player 2 does not, player 1 goes to jail for several years and has a very small reward (element 𝑟",#).
-If player 1 confesses and player 2 cooperates (element 𝑟",#), player 1 has a very large reward, i.e., it does not go to jail at all.
-Finally, if player 1 and 2 confess (element 𝑟#,#), both of them have a small reward, i.e., they go to jail for a couple of years.
+Therefore, if both players cooperate (element 𝑟1,1), both go to jail for a short period and have a large reward.
+If player 1 cooperates and player 2 does not, player 1 goes to jail for several years and has a very small reward (element 𝑟1,2).
+If player 1 confesses and player 2 cooperates (element 𝑟1,2), player 1 has a very large reward, i.e., it does not go to jail at all.
+Finally, if player 1 and 2 confess (element 𝑟2,2), both of them have a small reward, i.e., they go to jail for a couple of years.
 It should be clear that the reward matrix for player 2 is